datarobot/airflow-provider-datarobot/README.md

 * `DataRobot OAuth Credentials` - to store OAuth tokens
 * `DataRobot JDBC DataSource` - to store JDBC connection attributes

-After creating preconfigured connections using Airflow UI or Airflow API [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) it can be used with `GetOrCreateCredentialOperator` or `GetOrCreateDataStoreOperator` to replicate it on DataRobot side and retrieve corresponding `credentials_id` or `datastore_id`.
+After creating preconfigured connections using Airflow UI or Airflow API [Managing Connections](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html), it can be used with `GetOrCreateCredentialOperator` or `GetOrCreateDataStoreOperator` to replicate it in DataRobot and retrieve the corresponding `credentials_id` or `datastore_id`.
-Examples of using preconfigured connection you can find in "datarobot_provider/example_dags" directory:

-* `datarobot_aws_s3_batch_scoring_dag.py` - example of using DataRobot AWS Credentials with ScorePredictionsOperator
-* `datarobot_azure_storage_batch_scoring_dag.py` - example of using DataRobot GCP Credentials with ScorePredictionsOperator
-* `datarobot_azure_storage_batch_scoring_dag.py` - example of using DataRobot Azure Storage Credentials with ScorePredictionsOperator
-* `datarobot_jdbc_dataset_dag.py` - example of using DataRobot JDBC Connection to upload dataset to AI Catalog

-## Config JSON for dag run
+## Config JSON for DAG run

 Operators and sensors use parameters from the [config](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html?highlight=config#Named%20Arguments_repeat21) which must be submitted when triggering the dag.
 Example config JSON with required parameters: